splunk/public-o11y-docs/gdi/get-data-in/application/java/performance.rst

          * - Condition
            - Value
          * - No instrumentation
-           - 15.23 seconds
+           - 11.77 seconds
          * - Splunk OpenTelemetry Java agent
-           - 22.14 seconds
+           - 18.67 seconds
          * - Splunk OpenTelemetry Java agent with AlwaysOn Profiling
            - 22.92 seconds

-      * Tested on March 16, 2022 using Splunk Java OTel agent version 1.9.0.
+      * Tested on December 8, 2022 using Splunk Java OTel agent version 1.18.0.
 For a description of the test environment, see :ref:`perf-overhead-java-setup`.

 .. _perf-overhead-java-setup: